 Don't miss 'An Appalachian Evening', our summer concert series offering an ever-changing schedule of bluegrass, folk and old-time mountain music by award-winning artists.
-Eleven Saturday evenings June 28 - September 6, 2014.
+Eleven Saturday evenings Late June - early September.

-Each Saturday before the concert, we'll feature a different Stecoah artisan in the Gallery.
+Each Saturday before 'An Appalachian Evening' concerts, we'll feature a different Stecoah artisan in the Gallery.
 Be sure to come early to meet the artists and view their work.

-Prior to each Saturday performance, ten people will have the privilege of enjoying a 5:30 pm private dinner with the band following the band's sound check.
+Prior to each Saturday 'An Appalachian Eveneing' performance, ten people will have the privilege of enjoying a 5:30 pm private dinner with the band following the band's sound check.
 Dinner will be served back stage in the band's private dining area.

 Tickets must be purchased online or in the Gallery at least three days prior to the Saturday concert, and the ticket receipt must be presented in the Gallery on Saturday before the dinner.